MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_4_Collaborate_Using_Pages.md

     title: 'Task 4: Collaborate with Pages'
 ---

-# Task 4: Collaborate with Pages
+# Task 4: Collaborate Using Pages

-In this task, you’ll explore the new **BizChat Pages** functionality, a dynamic, shareable space for collaboration and idea organization.
+In this task, you’ll explore the new **Pages** functionality, a dynamic, shareable space for collaboration and idea organization.

 At the moment, Pages is only available when using the **Work tab** scope in Business Chat; however, this functionality will be coming to the **Web tab** scope in the future.
 <BR>